UMWEDU/umw-finaid-sync/_pages/completing-the-fafsa.md

 The Office of Financial Aid strives to make the FAFSA (Free Application for Federal Student Aid) process as easy as possible for UMW students by offering a variety of <a href="http://www.umw.edu/financialaid/process/financial-aid-events/">workshops and chats</a> throughout the spring both at our campus, and off-site at local high schools.

 The <a href="https://fafsa.ed.gov/">online FAFSA</a> will guide you through the different sections of the FAFSA.
 Begin by clicking the “Start a New FAFSA” button, and follow the directions on the screen.
 Here are some tips to completing your FAFSA correctly.

+While the priority deadline is March 1 for new students and April 1 for incoming transfer students, students may complete the FAFSA after those dates to be considered for financial aid.
+All undergraduate students continue to be eligible for <a href="http://www.umw.edu/financialaid/types/loans/student-loans/">Federal Direct Student Loans</a>, and <a href="http://www.umw.edu/financialaid/types/federal-grants/">federal grants</a>.
+Other funds (<a href="http://www.umw.edu/financialaid/types/virginia-state-grants/">Virginia State Grants</a>, <a href="http://www.umw.edu/financialaid/types/scholarship-opportunities/">scholarships</a>, etc.) will also be awarded at that time if available.
 <h2>FSAID</h2>
 You’ll need an <a href="https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid">FSA ID</a>, a username and password combination that allows you to sign your FAFSA electronically.
 Your FSA ID also can be used to sign loan contracts and to access certain information online.
 You can get your FSA ID as you fill out the FAFSA, but you also have the option to get it ahead of time.
 <h2>Information Needed to Apply</h2>